IanESmith/static-website/Services/cdmp/notes.md

 - completed the threat and impact assessment and documenting anything required for the accreditation
 - finalised the (light touch) live support model using ServiceNow
 - added the team health data to the [metrics](metrics.html)
-- created the roadmap to onboard HMPO
+- agree (with our HMPO collegaues) the high level roadmap to onboard HMPO

 ### About to do/doing
 - add actions from the threat and risk security assessment to the backlog